 To understand the climate and sustainable growth challenge, students must grapple with its foundational elements, complexities, and tradeoffs from every angle.

-A program of EPIC, Bartlett Fellows have the opportunity to learn about the research process from EPIC faculty or to gather “real- insights through summer internships.
+A program of EPIC, Bartlett Fellows have the opportunity to learn about the research process from EPIC faculty or to gather “real- insights" through summer internships.

 A program of EPIC, DRW fellows have the opportunity to carry out individual research projects while also working alongside faculty to develop their research skills.